 Once you have finished your apprenticeship you can progress onto an Advanced Apprenticeship to become a technician or supervisor in the industry and then or go on to further technical or managerial qualifications.

-Joining at 18 – Advanced apprenticeships are available for those joining with A levels, or the equivalent, at 18 years of age.
+Joining at 18 – Advanced apprenticeships are available from relevant Industry Apprenticeship Training Providers.
 Opportunities exist in a range of areas including patternmaking, casting technician or moulding and coremaking.
-You will be paid while you train and have the opportunity to gain Level 3 NVQ qualifications and an engineering diploma as well as valuable work experience and could become a professionally qualified engineer as an Engineering Technician (EngTech).
+You will be paid while you train and have the opportunity to gain relevant qualifications, as well as valuable work experience and could become a professionally qualified engineer as an Engineering Technician (EngTech).
+The Institute is a recognised End Point Assessment Organisation (EPAO) for Industry Apprenticeships.

 You can then become a technician or supervisor in the industry or go on to specialise in a technical area such as quality, metallurgy, quality, production, technical sales or customer care and study for higher management or technical positions.